Milwaukee, WI private-pay medical transportation

 Questions about Milwaukee medical rides

-Can I request recurring dialysis transportation in Milwaukee?
+Can I schedule recurring dialysis rides in Milwaukee?